nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all groups using the `groups` command.
 Multiple groups in the list.

     1. Test case: `addGroup g/w14-4 y/AY2122S1 r/tp`<br>
-       Expected: A group is added to the bottom of the list, with Github link shown.
+       Expected: A group is added to the bottom of the list, with GitHub link shown.
 Details of the group is shown in the status message.
 Letter in group name is automatically capitalized.

     1. Test case: `addGroup g/w14-4` or any other group with conflicting name<br>
        Expected: No group is added.
 Error message of duplicate group shown in status message.